gtramontina/ooze/readme.md

 	go get github.com/gtramontina/ooze
 	```

+	This pulls the latest version of Ooze and updates your `go.mod` and `go.sum` to reference this new dependency.

 2. Create a `mutation_test.go` file in the root of your repository and add the following:

 	```go